- Must visit

 Discover the best of Corsica — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Corsica trip today.

-Ajaccio’s leading fine arts museum, noted for its major collection of Italian paintings and works linked to the Bonaparte family.
+Major fine-arts museum in Ajaccio, best known for its important collection of Italian paintings and its link to the Bonaparte family.

-Napoleon Bonaparte’s ancestral home in Ajaccio, now a national museum with period rooms and family history exhibits.
+Napoleon Bonaparte’s birthplace in Ajaccio, now a national museum presenting family history and period interiors.

 Service is usually included.
-Rounding up or leaving 5-10% for good restaurant service is appreciated, not required.
-Small change for cafés and taxis is common.
+A tip is not required, but rounding up or leaving 5-10% for great service is appreciated.
+Small change for cafes and taxis is common.

 Official public transport app

-Ajaccio Napoleon Bonaparte Airport -> Place du General de Gaulle, Ajaccio
+Ajaccio Napoleon Bonaparte Airport, Ajaccio -> Gare d'Ajaccio, Ajaccio

 Find answers to the most common questions about traveling from Palermo to Corsica (Island) by ferry.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest ferry, the cheapest option, or tips for making the most of your visit at Corsica (Island), this guide helps you travel smarter and with confidence.